apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. note::

+    Unless :ts:cv:`proxy.config.disable_configuration_modification`
-    Traffic Server currently writes back configurations to disk periodically, and when doing so, will not preserve the prefixes.
+    is enabled, Traffic Server writes configurations to back disk periodically.
+When doing so, the unit prefixes are not preserved.

 Examples
 ========